Air entrainment in transient flows in closed water pipes: a two-layer approach: Conclusion

 \section{Conclusion}

-This study is of course the first step in the comprehension and the modelisation of the air role in the transient flows in closed pipes.
-We have now to treat the air entrapment pocket which may be encounter in a rapid filling process of a closed pipe: in this case a portion of the pipe will be completely filled and air pocket will be entrapped.
-This is the next step of our research work since in previous works, we have derived a model for pressurised flow or mixed flows in closed pipes {\it without taking into account the role of the air} and proposed a Roe like Finite Volume method and a kinetic scheme \cite{BEG09_1,BEG09,BG07,BG08,BG09}.
+This study is of course a first step in the comprehension and the modelisation of the air role in the transient flows in closed pipes.
+The kinetic scheme seems to be well-adpated to treat a two layer model even if the obtained partial differential system is conditionally hyperbolic.

+We have now to treat the air entrapment pocket which may be encountered in a rapid filling process of a closed pipe: in this case a portion of the pipe will be completely filled and an air pocket will be entrapped.
+This is the next step of our research work, since in previous works we have derived a model for pressurised flow or mixed flows in closed pipes {\it without taking into account the role of the air} and proposed a Roe like Finite Volume method and a kinetic scheme \cite{BEG09_1,BEG09_2, BEG11_1, BEG11_2,BG07}.

-Next, we have to deal with the evaporation/condesation of gas or water when it is not supposed to be isothermal and lately, because in the water hammer phenomenon, large depression may occur, we have to deal with the natural cavitation problem.
+Next, we have to deal with the evaporation/condensation of gas or water when it is not supposed to be isothermal and later, because in the water hammer phenomenon, large depression may occur, we have to deal with the natural cavitation problem.